tape head misalignment

-If you're looking for belts for smaller devices like personal stereos or memo recorders you could do worse than to buy an assorted handful of belts, also found on eBay and the like.
+Top tip: if you're looking for belts for smaller devices like personal stereos or memo recorders you could do worse than to buy an assorted handful of belts, also easily found on eBay.
 These sets will contain various sizes, shapes and thicknesses, and there'll usually be one or two in there that fit your device.
 These sets are very cheap and handy to have lying around.

-Get out your contact spray (the kind that leaves no residue) and, whilst depressing the play and record buttons now and then, get that good stuff all up in there.
+Get out your contact spray (the kind that leaves no residue) and, whilst depressing the play and record buttons now and then, liberally spray the insides of the switches, and then wait for a while to let all of your contact solution evaporate.
 If you're in luck, this will restore contact and your deck will play properly again.

 If not, here's a simple test to see whether the issue is somewhere in the circuitry or a matter of the tape head: find the wires that come straight from the head and desolder them from the board where they attach.
 Switch them (the left wire soldered onto the right terminal, the right wire onto the left.)
 If the sound issue remains the same, there's a problem with the circuitry.
 If the imbalance is now switched left-to-right, it's the tape head.
 Don't forget to switch the wires back!

 You may or may not be able to fix this.
 In older and more high quality devices, which were built to be serviced, you'll usually be able to take off the cassette bay door to access a screw that adjusts the positioning of the head:

 The tape head is pointing up in this picture.
 The red arrow indicates the screw that is turned to adjust the head alignment.
 The yellow arrow indicates the erase head, which can also be adjusted if necessary with the two screws on either side.